ncatlab/nlab-content/pages/1142.md

 ## Definition in terms of homs of direct images ##

-Often another, equivalent, expression is used to express the internal hoom of presheaves:
+Often another, equivalent, expression is used to express the internal hom of presheaves:

 Let $X$ be a [[site|pre-site]] with underlying [[category]] $S_X$.
 Recall from the discussion at [[site]] that just means that we have a category $S_X$ on which we consider [[presheaf|presheaves]] $F \in PSh(S_X) := [S_X^{op}, Set]$, but that it suggests that